+GOALS

-- Carve out as much time as possible for daily study routines. - Stay sane while studying.
+- Carve out as much time as possible for daily USMLE Step 1 study beginning at the end of your second year

+- Stay sane while studying
-- Know exactly how many days of dedicated study you have available. - Know exactly how many hours of each day you can devote to dedicated study. - Avoid burning out during the long weeks of study ahead.

-3 steps to learn everything you need to know in time

-Note the key dates to determine how much time you have for dedicated study

-These are the dates of your second-year final exams and the USMLE Step 1.
+STRATEGIES - Know exactly how many days of dedicated study you have available - Know exactly how many hours of each day you can devote to dedicated study - Condition yourself to the rigors of taking USMLE Step 1 - Avoid burning out during the long weeks of study ahead Five steps to learn everything you need to know in time for USMLE Step 1 Note the key dates to determine how much time you have for dedicated study These are the dates of your second-year final exams and the USMLE Step 1.
 The number of days between those two dates will typically be 45 to 90.
 That's how many days you have available for dedicated, pedal-to-the-metal USMLE study.
 Line up your study resources